sqlmapproject/sqlmap/Usage.md

 Option: `-g`

-It is also possible to test and inject on `GET` parameters on the results of your Google dork.
+It is also possible to test and inject on `GET` parameters based on results of your Google dork.

 This option makes sqlmap negotiate with the search engine its session cookie to be able to perform a search, then sqlmap will retrieve Google first 100 results for the Google dork expression with `GET` parameters asking you if you want to test and inject on each possible affected URL.